JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 ![](http://35percent.org/img/snauditpromise2.png)

 ## 4. Enforce the tenure requirements of the Heygate regeneration agreement
 After Lendlease [tried to sue Harringey Council](https://www.insidehousing.co.uk/news/lendlease-sues-haringey-council-over-4bn-vehicle-59072) over its regeneration agreement for the redevelopment of a number of Council estates, we figured it's reasonable to ask Southwark to take legal action against Lendlease.
-It has passed many by that the [regeneration agreement](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) which was [accidentally leaked](https://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) in 2013, contains a provision requiring Lendlease to provide 50% of all affordable housing on site to be provided as social rent.
+It passed us by at the time that the [regeneration agreement](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) which was [accidentally leaked](https://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) in 2013, contains a provision requiring Lendlease to provide 50% of all affordable housing on site as social rent.

 ![](http://35percent.org/img/ratenuresplit.png)
 *Extract from the Council's [regeneration agreement](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) with Lendlease*